gautamk1512/pr-project/README.md

 - `myfacedetection.py`: Face detection implementation
 - `haarcascade_frontalcatface.xml`, `haarcascade_eye.xml`: Cascade files for face detection

+## Contributing

+Contributions are welcome!
+Here's how you can contribute to this project:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/your-feature-name`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some feature'`)
+5. Push to the branch (`git push origin feature/your-feature-name`)
+6. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Future Improvements

+Planned enhancements for this project include:
+- Adding more machine learning algorithms for comparison
+- Implementing deep learning models for image classification
+- Creating a unified web interface for all components
+- Adding more interactive visualizations for algorithm performance

 ## Acknowledgments